 Of course, it’s paramount to deal with insecurities after being cheated on if you want to stay together.
-But even if you don’t, processing these feelings is important to ensure that you don’t carry these insecurities to your future relationships.
+But even if you don’t wish to stay together, it’s vital to process these feelings to ensure that you don’t carry these insecurities to your future relationships.

-To help you stop being paranoid after being cheated on, life coach Joie Bose shares some actionable tips and insights.
+It is natural to lose faith in people, especially romantic prospects, when someone cheats on you.
+To help you stop being paranoid after being cheated on, life coach and counselor Joie Bose, who specializes in counseling people dealing with abusive marriages, breakups and extramarital affairs, shares some actionable tips and insights.

 Does Being Cheated On Make You Insecure?

-Insecurity is described as ‘a lack of confidence’ – in one’s self, one’s partner, relationships.
+Insecurity is described as “a lack of confidence” – in one’s self, one’s partner, and relationships.
 Even if a person wasn’t insecure before, a single romantic betrayal can change that.
 At the very core of it are the trust issues stemming from being cheated on.
+“I’ve been feeling inadequate after being cheated on.
+I don’t know how I was not enough for my partner, I feel lost,” says Rita.

 The constant paranoia about cheating comes from a total collapse of the foundation of a relationship, which effectively annihilates any semblance of trust you may have placed in your partner in the past.
 Often, insecurity after being cheated on also takes hold because people tend to resort to self-blame when a relationship goes awry.